If you are in a hurry and just want to find out what the best DJ headphones are, then we recommend the Audio-Technica ATH M50x as the best one.

 It’s also important to assess how they feel when you only have them on one ear.
 All the headphones we have selected for this list operate well as one ear DJ headphones.

 Allocating a budget for your headphones can be a little tricky.
-You want to make sure you get the best DJ controller possible.
+You want to make sure you get the best beginner DJ controller possible.
 However, a set of good quality headphones is just as important.

 A quality pair of DJ headphones is a critical part of a DJs gear.